Sunday, January 26, 2020

 Review of Jonathan Franzen's Purity.

-Although this blog is mainly about science fiction, I sometimes read pure literature just to see what the other side is up.
-Jonathon Franzen is one of my favourite non-genre authors and here is a review of Purity, which I just finished reading.
+Although this blog is mainly about science fiction, I sometimes read non-genre literature to see what the other side is up to.
+Jonathon Franzen is one of my favourite non-genre authors.
+This is a review of Purity, the fourth of his novels that I have read.

-Purity is literature with a plot.
-The plot revolves around secrets with the two main secrets being Purity’s search for the identity of her father, and the cover-up of a murder.
+Purity’s plot revolves around secrets, with one secret being the main character’s search for the identity of her father and another about a cover-up of a murder.
 The novel follows four main characters: Purity, Andreas Wolf, Tom and Leila.
-Purity is a recent university graduate in search of journalism job.
-She was raised by a controlling, but loving, mother who always got her own way and would argue for hours about the most trivial matters.
-Andreas Wolf is modelled on Julian Assange, complete with his own version of Wikileaks.
-Wolf was raised in East Germany and was a reluctant escapee when the wall came down as East Germany was a seemingly perfect place to keep his secrets.
+Purity is a recent university graduate in search of a journalism job.
+She was raised by a controlling but loving mother who always got her way and would argue for hours about the most trivial matters.
+Andreas Wolf is modelled on Julian Assange, complete with his version of Wikileaks.
+Wolf was raised in East Germany and was a reluctant escapee when the wall came down, as East Germany was a seemingly perfect place to keep his secrets.
 Tom is the owner and editor of an investigative journal.
 While Leila is a hard-nosed reporter who works for Tom.
 They are lovers, even though she is married.

-When Pip is offered a job by Wolf that requires her to relocate to his secret base in Bolivia, the lives of the four main characters go from circling each other to intermingling.
-But each of them is so caught up in their own sense of what is morally right they find it hard, in some cases impossible, to share their lives with others.
-While Franzen's critically acclaimed novel The Corrections was all about people trying to hide their true selves from the world, in Purity the characters, for the most part, are controlled by secrets.
+When Wolf offers Purity a job that requires her to relocate to his secret base in Bolivia, the lives of the four main characters go from circling each other to intermingling.
+But each of them is so caught up in their own sense of what is morally right that they find it hard, in some cases impossible, to share their lives with others.
+In Franzen’s critically acclaimed novel The Corrections, the characters were trying to hide their true selves from the world.
+Similarly in Purity, the characters, for the most part, are controlled by their secrets.

 As usual, Franzen divides the novel into lengthy sections told from one of the four character’s points of view.
-So Franzen spends a lot of time in the heads of his characters as they attempt to justify what they are doing while reminiscing on what they have done.
-I particularly found Andreas Wolf’s life as a church councillor in East Germany compelling as he tried to keep under the radar of the Stasi, even though his father was a high ranking East German official.
-When Andreas "escapes" from East Germany, his secret ensures he is never free.
+Franzen spends a lot of time in his characters’ heads as they attempt to justify their actions and reminisce on what they have done.
+I particularly found Andreas Wolf’s life as a church councillor in East Germany compelling as he tried to stay under the radar of the Stasi, even though his father was a high-ranking East German official.
+When Andreas “escapes” from East Germany, his secrets ensure he is never free.

 But the story revolves around Purity and her search for the identity of her father.
 Her strict upbringing by her mother and lack of a father leaves her longing for a father figure.
 This leads to a desire for a relationship with older men, be it the older married man living in her share house, or perhaps Andreas Wolf, or… While searching for her father and love, she leads an otherwise aimless existence ruled by cynicism.